-The Cleveland Uniting ( formerly Methodist) Church Choir was formed early in the life of the church.
+The Cleveland Uniting (formerly Methodist) Church Choir was formed early in the life of the church.
 Records show that the trustees asked the choir to sing at an anniversary church service in 1920.

-While primarily for worship, the choir has taken part in community events such as the Anzac day commemoration services and joined with other choirs for Handel’s oratorio ‘Messiah’ and other cantatas.
-For the last ten years, the choir has sung at the ecumenical carol services held in the church grounds
+While primarily for worship, the choir has taken part in community events such as the Anzac day commemoration services and joined with other choirs for Handel’s oratorio ‘Messiah’.
+They also sang at Seniors Week, at St John’s Cathedral Brisbane supporting Leukaemia Week and with the Cleveland Symphony Orchestra at a Christmas concert.

 Contact Form